-Brian Perry, the newest member of the Dallas Symphony Orchestra double bass section, joined the music faculty in the SMU Meadows School of the Arts in 2014.
-Prior to his appointment, he had been a member of the Fort Worth Symphony Orchestra since 2004.
-Perry has performed as a guest with the Cleveland Orchestra and regularly with the Boston Symphony Orchestra at Tanglewood.
-An active collaborator, Perry is a frequent guest artist with pianist Buddy Bray for the Van Cliburn Foundation’s Musical Awakenings Educational Concert Series and performs locally on the Spectrum Chamber Music series; as bassist for the Caminos del Inka Ensemble; and as a member of the Funkytown All-Stars, an all-double bass quartet based in Fort Worth.
-In 2010, Perry performed his transcription of William Bolcom’s Graceful Ghost Rag for the composer himself in an all-Bolcom program at the Modern Art Museum in Fort Worth.
-Perry also performed with the Vermeer String Quartet and pianist Natalie Zhu in the Bay Chamber Concerts series in Rockport, Maine.
+Brian Perry is the newest member of the Dallas Symphony Orchestra double bass section.
+Prior to his appointment in 2013, he was a member of the Fort Worth Symphony Orchestra for nine seasons.
+He has appeared with the Minnesota Orchestra, National Symphony and Cleveland Orchestra, and often performs with the Boston Symphony Orchestra at Tanglewood.
+An active collaborator, Perry is a frequent guest artist with pianist Buddy Bray for the Cliburn Foundation’s Musical Awakenings educational concert series and has performed locally on the Spectrum Chamber Music, Fine Arts Chamber Players and Cliburn at the Modern series.
+Additionally, he has appeared as guest artist with the Vermeer String Quartet and pianist Natalie Zhu on the Bay Chamber Concerts series in Rockport, Maine.
+In recent seasons, he has served as the bassist in Miguel Harth-Bedoya’s Caminos del Inka ensemble and as a member of the Funkytown All-Stars, an all double-bass quartet based in Fort Worth.
+Always keeping his eyes open for new repertoire for the double bass, Perry performed his transcription of William Bolcom’s Graceful Ghost Rag for the composer himself in an all-Bolcom program at the Modern Art Museum in Fort Worth in 2010.